symbol/symbol-docs/source/concepts/cross-chain-swaps.rst

     Proof; proof
     Network; Private Chain

-The process is atomic, but should be completed with lots of time before the deadlines:
+The process is atomic but should be completed with lots of time before the deadlines:

 * TX1's duration should be significantly bigger than TX2's to guarantee that the second participant will have time to unlock TX1 after the first one reveals the proof.
 * Each participant must wait for at least ``maxRollBackBlocks`` between announcements to prevent experiencing :ref:`transaction rollbacks <rollbacks>`.